trackmania-rl/tmrl/README.md

 and [tlspyo](https://github.com/MISTLab/tls-python-object) enables transferring python object over the Internet in a secure fashion.

 ### TMRL in the media:
 - In the french show [Underscore_ (2022-06-08)](https://www.youtube.com/watch?v=c1xq7iJ3f9E), we used a vision-based (LIDAR) policy to play against the TrackMania world champions.
 Spoiler: our policy lost by far (expectedly :smile:); the superhuman target was set to about 30s on the `tmrl-test` track, while the trained policy had a mean performance of about 45.5s.
-We support the training pipeline used for the show [here](#lidar-with-track-progress).
+The Gym environment that we used for the show is available [here](#lidar-with-track-progress).

 ## Installation

-Detailed instructions for installation are provided [here](readme/Install.md).
+Detailed instructions for installation are provided at [this link](readme/Install.md).

 ## Getting started

-Full guidance toward setting up the environment, testing pre-trained weights, as well as a tutorial to train, test, and fine-tune your own models, are provided at [this link](readme/get_started.md).
+Full guidance toward setting up an environment in TrackMania, testing pre-trained weights, as well as a beginner-friendly tutorial to train, test, and fine-tune your own models, are provided at [this link](readme/get_started.md).

 ## TMRL python library

-A complete tutorial toward implementing your own ad-hoc optimized training pipelines for your own real-time tasks (robots, other video games...) is provided [here](readme/tuto_library.md).
+An advanced tutorial toward implementing your own ad-hoc optimized training pipelines for your own real-time tasks other than TrackMania (robots, other video games...) is provided [here](readme/tuto_library.md).

 ## Security